nevrome/poseidon.analysis.2024/README.md

 The archive.chron files include all present and past package versions, but only the latest ones were considered here.

-The analysis was performed with R v4.3.2 using the following packages and package versions as available on CRAN on 2024-03-13:
+The analysis was performed with R v4.3.2 using the following packages and package versions as available on CRAN (Comprehensive R Archive Network) on 2024-03-13:

 <details>
 <summary>Generated with this code</summary>